Last Updated: 2 weeks ago

-Once upon a time, that list may have been VERY long!
+Once upon a time, the list of Egyptian cat breeds may have been very long!

-Today, though, there are only a handful of modern cats that find their immediate roots in Egypt.
+Today, though, there are only a handful of modern cats that have their immediate roots in Egypt.

 Cats have long been an internet phenomenon, but our adoration of them goes back thousands of years before the advent of the cat video.
 One of the civilizations that comes to mind in this regard is Egypt.